314sirius/ML-examples/README.md

 * matplotlib

 # Example3: Exoplanets Orbital Data Visualization and Clustering
+Data were retrieved from the NASA Exoplanet Archive [ExoTbls](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS).

 ## Interactive Scatter Plot of Orbital Period vs. Semi-Major Axis
 This visualization explores the relationship between a celestial body's orbital period and its semi-major axis (a measure of its orbit's size).
-It leverages data from a Pandas DataFrame named `df_period_distance`.

 The chart is created using the `altair` library and allows for interactivity (hovering over points reveals details).

+## Exoplanet Density vs Mass
+Data can be clustered in two groups: dense and small rocky planets, and less dense giants.